Empathy may be a more important skill to develop than confidence or even passion. There are a couple of reasons why.

 Translating this into leadership, giving your employees feedback and keeping open leadership communication with them will increase their willingness to work harder.
 It’s easy for large companies and corporations to miss this tactic so it’s a great way to get a leg up.
 Great leaders are constantly looking for constructive ways to compliment and encourage their team.

-Thousands of companies worldwide use employee engagement software to hear feedback from their team, recognize achievements, and promote positive activity.
-Browse the best tools and start using one to begin fostering strong internal communication.
+Tip: Thousands of companies worldwide use employee engagement software to hear feedback from their team, recognize achievements, and promote positive activity.
+Browse the best employee engagement software on G2 and start using one to begin fostering strong internal communication.

 2. Employees will feel cared about and stick around longer